“For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water…”

 The Bible submits a cosmology of the universe in this passage.
-Cosmos is order; the opposite of chaos.
+The cosmos is ordered the opposite of chaos.
 God is a God of order.
 He, therefore, made creation a place of order and system.

-Biblical cosmology is the opposite of uniformitarianism which attributes the origin and development of all things in the cosmos to innate laws and processes eternally resident therein, with neither beginning nor end.
+Biblical cosmology is the opposite of uniformitarianism, which attributes the origin and development of all things in the cosmos to innate laws and processes eternally resident therein, with neither beginning nor end.
 Biblical cosmology presents the destiny of the cosmos in terms of the creating, sustaining of the universe by a transcendent yet immanent and personal God.
-God reveals the origin and nature of the universe primarily in the Bible, not in creation itself.
+God reveals the origin and nature of the universe, primarily in the Bible, not only in creation itself.

-All present processes of creation are basically processes of conservation and disintegration, not processes of creation and integration
+All present creation processes are basically processes of conservation and disintegration, not processes of creation and integration.

-Catastrophism holds that one or more catastrophes had an influence on shaping geological formations.
-Catastrophism is a fighting word among present day evolutionists.
+Catastrophism holds that one or more catastrophes influenced the shaping of geological formations.
+Catastrophism is a fighting word among present-day evolutionists.
 Geology suffers from great want of scientific data.
-Some evidence contradicts uniformitarianism such a pollen grains in Pre-Cambrian rock in the Grand Canyon.
+Some evidence contradicts uniformitarianism, such as pollen grains in Pre-Cambrian rock in the Grand Canyon.

-Present processes from the viewpoint of Scripture are process of providence, of sustaining, upholding and preserving (Co 1:17; He 1:3 2 Pe 3:7) rather than the process of evolution.
+Present processes from the viewpoint of Scripture are the process of providence, of sustaining, upholding, and preserving (Co 1:17; He 1:3; 2 Pe 3:7) rather than the process of evolution.
 The basic structure of cosmic law (energy and entropy) supports creation.
 Energy is the capacity of a system to accomplish something.
 Entropy is a state of randomness and disorder.

-The second law of thermodynamics is entropy of a system must increase without the injection of intelligence.
+The second law of thermodynamics is the entropy of a system must increase without the injection of intelligence.
 This is what we call a “closed system.”
 A closed system is isolated from external sources or ordering energy.
-The system, however, may be enlarged to any arbitrary size, even to that of the cosmos itself in so far as the actual scientific evidence goes.
-Systems tend to become disorganized approaching a maximum state of disorder or “death.”
+However, the system may be enlarged to any arbitrary size, even to that of the cosmos itself, in so far as the actual scientific evidence goes.
+Systems tend to become disorganized, approaching a maximum state of disorder or “death.”
 If the universe were indefinitely old, it would have already reached this state of maximum entropy.
 Since the cosmos is still far from dead, it must have had a beginning.
-The present, conservative, processes of the cosmos could not have accomplished that beginning.
+The present, conservative processes of the cosmos could not have accomplished that beginning.

-Summary: all present processes are basically processes of conservation and disintegration, not processes of creation and integration.
+Summary: all present processes are basically processes of conservation and disintegration, not creation and integration processes.